How Much Does PPE Cost? & How To Save on Workwear | Checkatrade

 Intended for extremely loud environments, such as runways.
 These range between £10 to £20 each.

-You might think that you need to find ‘cheaper’ PPE.
+While it’s important to wear PPE, you might think that you need to find ‘cheaper’ options.
 That’s not the case.
 Checkatrade members are saving on their PPE just by joining us.
-And you can too (as long as you pass our checks).
+And you can, too (as long as you pass our checks).

-Joining us means you can get hi-vis vests, jackets, polos, t-shirts, coveralls, safety wear, face visors, boots, the lot, at a discounted rate.
-That means all the PPE you and your team need are available to you for cheaper than what other tradespeople are paying.
+You can get hi-vis vests, jackets, polos, t-shirts, coveralls, safety wear, face visors, boots at a reduced rate at Selco.
+That means the PPE you and your team need is available for less than what other tradespeople are paying.

 Who doesn’t love a discount?
-It’s a no brainer.
-Join us.
+Join Checkatrade – it’s a no brainer.

 Save on PPE